laminas/laminas-session/docs/book/v3/manager.md

 # Session Manager

 The session manager, `Laminas\Session\SessionManager`, is the class responsible for all aspects of session management.
-It initializes configuration, storage, and save handlers.
+It initializes configuration, storage, validators and save handlers.
 Additionally the session manager can be injected into the session container to provide a wrapper or namespace around your session data.

 The session manager is responsible for starting a session, testing if a session exists, writing to the session, regenerating the session identifier, setting the session time-to-live, and destroying the session.
-The session manager can validate sessions from a validator chain to ensure that the session data is correct.
+The session manager can validate sessions using the configured validators to ensure that the session data is correct.

 ## Initializing the Session Manager